Mindriel/Cacher/README.md

 ```

 ### Clearing cache
-Since version 0.1.4 You can clear the inside cache:
+You can clear the inside cache:
 ```javascript
 function someFn(/* some arguments */) {
     /* do sth */